Early Germanic culture: Slavery

 Slavery was common among the early Germanic peoples.
 Slaves were both captured during war and purchased.
 Certain slaves had on the contrary lost their freedom through gambling.
 Such individuals were however generally expelled from the community.
-As the Germanic peoples were frequently engaged in war, there was a constant supply of cheap slaves, although slavery was never as an important institution as it became in ancient Rome.
+As the Germanic peoples were frequently engaged in war, there was a constant supply of cheap slaves, although slavery was never as important an institution as it became in ancient Rome.

 In the Germanic economy, slaves performed both domestic work and farm labor.
 Attractive female slaves would often end up as concubines for leaders and wealthy landowners.
 Gladiator games between slaves, such as those carried out in ancient Rome, is not mentioned as having been common among Germanic peoples, although it is possible that such games were arranged among the Germanic peoples living on the Roman border.

 According to Tacitus, Germanic peoples treated slaves more mildly than contemporary peoples.
 Although the master had complete power of life and death over his slave, mistreatment of slaves is not recorded in early Germanic literature.

-In the Icelandic sagas, the children of slaves and masters are often mentioned as playing with each other.
-The manumission of slaves among Germanic peoples was common, just as it was among the Romans.
-Owen notes that the life of a Germanic slave was "infinitely better than on the industrialized farms of Italy.".

 Craftsmanship

-After 1300 BCE the societies of Jutland and Northern Germany along with the Celtic people experienced a major revolution in technology during the Late Bronze Age, shaping tools, containers and weapons through the improved techniques of working bronze.
+After 1300 BCE the societies of Northern Europe experienced a major revolution in technology during the Late Bronze Age, shaping tools, containers and weapons through the improved techniques of working bronze.
 Both the sword and the bow and arrow as well as other weaponry proliferate and an arms race of sorts between the tribes ensued as they tried to outpace one another.
 Trade was taking place to a greater degree and simple gems and amber from the Mediterranean indicate that long-distance exchange of goods was occurring.

 Important small-scale industries in Germanic society were weaving, the manual production of basic pottery and, more rarely, the fabrication of iron tools, especially weapons.

-When the Iron Age arrived, the Germanic people showed greater mastery of ironworks than their Celtic contemporaries but they did not have the extensive trade networks during this period that their southern neighbors enjoyed with the Greco-Roman world.
+When the Iron Age arrived, the Germanic people showed greater mastery of ironworks than their Celtic contemporaries but they did not have the extensive trade networks during this period that their western neighbors enjoyed with the Greco-Roman world.
 In many cases in fact, ancient Germanic smiths and other craftsmen produced products of higher quality than the Romans.

 Germanic metalworkers must have held very important positions in their societies.
 This is attested by the respect accorded to master craftsmen in Germanic literature, such as Wayland the Smith.